-3 REPORTING CHILD ABUSE AND NEGLECT 15-20
+3 REPORTING CHILD ABUSE AND NEGLECT 15-21

 Why Should I Report?
 15

 Who Must Report?
-15

 Am I Protected if I Report?
-15
+16

 When Should I Report?
 16

 What If I Don't Report?
-16

 How Do I Report?
-16

-What If School Policy Requires Me to Report to the Principal or a Counselor?.
-17
+What If Policy Requires Me to Report to My Supervisor?
+18

 Should I Inform the Parents of the Report?

 What if I'm Not Sure?
-18
+19

 What if the Abuse Occurred in the Past?
-18
+19

 What if a Report Isn't Accepted by Child Protective Services?
-19

-Issue and Concerns About Reporting 19
+Issue and Concerns About Reporting

-Previous Bad Experiences 19
+Previous Bad Experiences 20

-The Belief That Nothing Will Be Done 20
+The Belief That Nothing Will Be Done

-Confidentiality 20
+Confidentiality 21

-Identity of Reporters 20
+Identity of Reporters

-Parental Rights to Access Child Abuse or Neglect Records 20
+Parental Rights to Access Child Abuse or Neglect Records 21

-Missing Children 20
+4 RESPONDING TO THE CHILD VICTIM 22-23

+How to Respond to the Child Who Reports Being Abused or Neglecte d22

+Techniques for Interaction With the Abused or Neglected Child

+5 CHILD PROTECTIVE SERVICES' RESPONSE 24-26

 What Happens After I Make a Report?
+24

 The Investigation

 Right to Appeal Investigation Findings

 Services Provided to the Family

-Interviewing Children in Schools
+Interviewing Children in Early Care Settings

-Release of School Records to Child Protective Services
+Release of Child's Records to Child Protective Services

 Photographs and X-rays

-Feedback from Child Protective Services
+Feedback from Child Protective Services 26

-Multi-Disciplinary Teams (MDT)
+Multi-Disciplinary Teams (MDT) 26

-6 WHEN CASES GO TO COURT
+6 WHEN CASES GO TO COURT 27-30

-Civil Court Action and Testimony by School Employees
+Civil Court Action and Testimony by Early Childhood Providers

-Legal Procedures
+Legal Procedures 27

 What Happens in Cases of Abuse and Neglect?

-Cooperation with a Court Appointed Special Advocate (CA ASA)29
+Cooperation with a Court Appointed Special Advocate (CASA) 30

-Criminal Prosecution

-7 HOW SCHOOL PERSONNEL CAN HELP 30-34

-You're the One with the Big Desk
+7 THE IMPACT OF EARLY CHILDHOOD PROVIDERS

-Corporal Punishment
+Corporal Punishment 32

 Verbal Abuse

 Discipline or Punishment?
+33

-More Issues to Think About
+More Issues to Think About 33

-Child Abuse Prevention
+Child Abuse Prevention 33

-Parenting Services for Parents
+Services for Parents 34

-Parenting Education for Students

-Prevention Programs in the Classroom
+Prevention Programs for Children

-Creating a Positive Climate In Your Classroom
+Creating a Positive Climate 35

-8 APPENDIX 35-42
+8 APPENDIX 36-43

 State and National Resources

-WV Department of Health and Human Resources Offices .
+WV Department of Health and Human Resources Offices 37

 Child Protective Services Referral Form

-Mandated Reporter Disclosure Aid
+Mandated Reporter Disclosure Aid 39

-Case Histories
+Case Histories 40

+Milestones in Child Development 41

 What Can Be Done to Prevent Child Abuse and Neglect?

 Ten Reasons to Prevent Child Abuse

-About TEAM for West Virginia Children
+About TEAM for West Virginia Children 45

-0